Snow Showers With a High Near 25

 Thursday Night

-A 20 percent chance of snow showers after midnight.
-Mostly cloudy, with a low around 13.
+A 20 percent chance of snow showers after 11pm.
+Mostly cloudy, with a low around 15.
+South wind 5 to 7 mph.

 Friday

-A 20 percent chance of snow showers before noon.
-Mostly cloudy, with a high near 31.
+A 20 percent chance of snow showers before 11am.
+Mostly cloudy, with a high near 32.
+West wind 8 to 14 mph, with gusts as high as 21 mph.

 Friday Night